 to bring home beetles?
 Who

-climbs the Andes,
+climbs the thin-aired Andes?

-or scuffs among the tundra plants,
+Who scuffs among tundra plants,

 swatting at mosquitoes?
-Or listens
+Kneels

 for the seabirds lost